sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Sort By
 ----------------------------------------

-Below is a sample workflow which contains ``Sort By`` processor in Fire Insights.
-It demonstrates usage of ``Sort By`` node to sort incoming dataset on selected columns.
+Below is a sample workflow that contains ``Sort By`` processor in Fire Insights.
+It demonstrates the usage of ``Sort By`` node to sort incoming dataset on selected columns.

-It does following processing of data:
+It does the following processing of data:

-*	Reads incoming Dataset.
+*	Reads incoming dataset.
 *	Sorts incoming dataset on selected columns using ``Sort By`` node.
 *	Prints sorted dataset.